-But in the case of general $\beta$-ensemble, we have no choice but start from the Selberg integral.
-We need to take a more complicated strategy: In Lemma \ref{lem8}, we will find that \eqref{20} is equivalent to the convergence of $\dfrac{C_{\beta,n-2k,k}(I)}{C_{\beta,n}n^{k\beta}}$.
-The convergence for $k=1$ is guaranteed by Lemma \ref{lem7}.
-For every positive integer $k\geq 2$, we find that the uniform bound \eqref{18} and the upper bound \eqref{19} will imply the convergence of $\dfrac{C_{\beta,n-2k,k}(I)}{C_{\beta,n}n^{k\beta}}$ (Lemma \ref{lem9}).
-The main tools are some comparison inequalities between random variables (Lemma \ref{lem14}) and integrations (Lemma \ref{lem10}).
-To be more precise, we will introduce another auxiliary point process in \S\ref{aux} which is proved to be equivalent to the factorial moments of $\widetilde{\chi}^{(n) }$ (see Lemma \ref{lem14} and the limit \eqref{25}), and the expectation of which can be expressed in terms of the integration of the density function $J(\theta_1,\cdots, \theta_n)$ (see \eqref{times}).
-For the rest of the proof, we only use the expression of the density function $J(\theta_1,\cdots, \theta_n)$ without knowing the asymptotic behavior of its $2k$-dimensional correlation functions.
-The most difficult part of the whole proof is the upper bound \eqref{19}, it requires the expression of the $2$-dimensional correlation function for the two-component log-gas.
-Using some formulas on the generalized hypergeometric function, we further have that this correlation function can be expressed as a $ 2\beta$-dimensional integral \eqref{31}.
-Then we use contour deformation method to evaluate this integral and give the uniform bound and the asymptotic limit in \S\ref{19a}.
+But for general C$\beta$E, they are not determinantal point processes, one can only express the point correlation functions as integrals of the joint density, and this causes many difficulties and all the proofs require delicate estimates of the integrals.

+By the moment method, Theorem \ref{thm1} will be proved if we can prove the following convergence of the factorial moment for any fixed positive integer $k$, where $ A\subset\mathbb{R}_{+}$ is any bounded interval and $I\subseteq(-\pi,\pi)$.